Alice Decaux: Career

 In 2013, she further improved her personal best on 13 July on the occasion of French Championships running 12.70s.
-However a few days later she was declared positive for the use of amphetamines, as a result of a check performed during the 23 June 2013 European Team Championships.
+However a few days later she was declared positive for the use of amphetamines, as a result of a check performed during 23 June 2013 European Team Championships.
 She was suspended six months by the IAAF and therefore excluded from the French delegation for World Athletic Games at Moscow.